 When I perform a “site” search for my site in Google (“site:www.seobythesea.com/”), I see dates at the start of snippets for most blog posts listed for my site:

-I checked a number of those listings, and with the exception of the date in the snippet for my home page, dates displayed match the publication dates of my posts.
+I checked a number of those listings, and except for the date in the snippet for my home page, the dates displayed to match the publication dates of my posts.

 Google published a patent filing that describes when and why they might include dates in snippets for forum posts, and even blog posts.
 I wrote about it in the post Google’s Specialized Forum and Discussion Thread Search Results.
 While the patent application’s title, Providing Posts to Discussion Threads in Response to a Search Query sounds like it might only apply to forum threads, the patent filing makes it clear that the search engine might include dates (and other information, such as authors, number of posts, etc.) within snippets displayed for blog posts and blog comments and micro-blogging posts, as well as for forum posts.

-The premise behind doing so would be to give searchers additional information about what they might find on a page so that they can make a more informed decision about whether or not to visit.
+The premise behind doing so would be to give searchers additional information about what they might find on a page to make a more informed decision about whether or not to visit.

 But that doesn’t explain the March 2005 date shown within the snippet for the front page of my site.
-The home page doesn’t have a specific publication date associated with it the way that blog posts on the site do.
+The home page doesn’t have a specific publication date associated with it because blog posts on the site do.

 It appears that Google’s snippet generation algorithm found a random date that appears on the home page of the site, and decided to use it within that snippet.
 It appears to have been taken from an excerpt from a blog post on Apple’s approach to Instant Search which includes the date of the filing of an Apple patent application – March 8, 2005.